What Is YouTube Video Ad Sequencing?

 Take us for example.
 One way we use ad sequencing is to reinforce brand recognition and recall.
 This particular method is called the Direct Shot.
-This sequence uses four to six videos to present the same idea from different angles and is great reinforcing features and benefits.
+This sequence uses four to six videos to present the same idea from different angles and is great for reinforcing our internet marketing services’ features and benefits.

-In this sequence example we show our 60 second video as the first video in the sequence.
-If a viewer skips our ad prior to the 30 second mark we remove them from the sequence as they may not have been interested in our content.
-If, however, a person showed interest in our first video, we serve 4 unique 6 second, unskippable bumper ads that reinforce our brand name, features and benefits and finally serve same 60 second ad that they saw the first time.
+In this sequence example, we show our 60-second video ad as the first video in the ad sequence.
+If a viewer skips our ad prior to the 30-second mark we remove them from the ad sequence, since they may not have been interested in our content.
+If, however, a person showed interest in our first video ad, we then serve 4 unique, unskippable bumper video ads.
+Each bumper ad is only 6 seconds in length and each ad continues to reinforce our brand name, features, and benefits; followed finally by the original 60 second ad that they saw the first time.

-This sequence can take place over several days, but we can limit how often a person may enter a sequence during a campaign in order to avoid ad fatigue.
+This video ad sequence can take place over several days, but we can limit how often a person may enter a sequence during a YouTube marketing campaign in order to avoid ad fatigue.

 So what are the types of results we’re going for?
-Here are what Google’s results were when they analyzed this type of sequencing campaign vs a typical 30 second spot.
+Here are what Google’s results were when they analyzed The Direct Shot type of sequencing campaign vs a typical 30-second spot.